trenzy/ndfc_as_code_bootcamp_setup/README.md

 We now want to set up environment variables that our Ansible playbooks can reference in their playbooks.
 This will contain things like the IP address of the NDFC, username/password, and other information.

-To created this in VSCode, you can go to `File` -> `New Text File`.
+To create this in VSCode, you can go to `File` -> `New Text File`.
 This will open a new window within the VSCode environment.
 Once there, you can add the following:

 ```bash
 export ND_HOST="198.18.133.100"